Ikhyeon-Cho/dijkstra_planner/README.md

 # Wavefront planner
 This repository provides the `wavefront_planner` ROS package, which creates a planned path for a mobile robot on the basis of an occupancy grid map.
-The planner finds a minimum cost plan from a start position to an end position, which assumes a circular robot.
+The planner finds a minimum cost plan from a start position to an end position.
+The package assumes a circular robot for applying the safe distance to the obstacles.g

 ## Overview
 The wavefront expansion algorithm is a specialized [potential field](https://en.wikipedia.org/wiki/Motion_planning#Artificial_potential_fields) path planner with breadth-first search ([BFS](https://en.wikipedia.org/wiki/Breadth-first_search)) to avoid local minima.
 It uses a growing circle around the robot.
 The nearest neighbors are analyzed first and then the radius of the circle is extended to distant regions.